 Generally speaking, the business that has more payroll is doing more jobs, therefore there is a greater chance of an injury or property damage.

 Worker’s compensation insurance coverage is a policy designed to cover the employees if they are injured while working on the job.

 In Maryland, if you have at least one employee, then you are required to provide them with this benefit.

-If an employee is injured on the job and you are not providing worker’s compensation benefits then you are not only responsible to pay their medical bills for the injuries and their loss time but you are also subject to a fine from the State of Maryland, which could be quite substantial.
+If an employee is injured on the job and you are not providing worker’s compensation benefits then you are responsible to pay their medical bills for the injuries and their loss time.
+And you will also be subject to a fine from the State of Maryland, which could be quite substantial.

 Worker’s compensation insurance premiums are composed based on the amount of payroll and the type of work the employee is completing.

 Therefore, a clerical employee will cost less for workers compensation then a roofing employee.